 - List of Post-Primary schools in the diocese

-- Diocesan Adviser for Religious Education Primary Schools
+- Diocesan Advisor for Religious Education Primary Schools

-- Diocesan Adviser for Religious Education Post-Primary Schools
+- Diocesan Advisor for Religious Education Post-Primary Schools

 - Adult Faith Formation